davepinch/pinchy.cc/content/sites/data.census.gov/profile/Clallam_County,_Washington.md

 ---
-title: "Clallam County, Washington (data.census.gov)" census profile of: Clallam County, Washington county of: Census Bureau Data (data.census.gov)
+title: "Clallam County, Washington (data.census.gov)" census profile of: Clallam County, Washington county in Washington of: Census Bureau Data (data.census.gov)
 excerpt: >-
   Clallam County, Washington has 1,738.8 square miles of land area and is the 20th largest county in Washington by total area.
 Clallam County, Washington is bordered by Jefferson County, Washington and San Juan County, Washington.
 license: public domain